grc4kd/IntegrityDemoAPI/README.md

 - dotnet run --profile https

 A .NET Host should create a Kestrel cross-platform web server and output the host ports on the command line.
-Either http or https endpoint should be redirected to use HTTPS in middleware.
+Either http or https endpoint should be redirected to use HTTPS in middleware in production builds.

 ```
 Building...